justanalytics/guzzle-docs/README.md

 1. Commits the changes to the branch, pushes the branch and creates a pull-request to merge that branch into the `master` branch.

+### Adding a new page

+1. Create the new markdown file that you want to add under /docs/ folder.
+1. It is advisable to follow some naming convention to manage growing number of markdown files immediately under /docs/ folder.
+One way to keep the files manageable is by prefixing the file names with it's top-level sidebar menu item.
+For example, all pages that belong to "Guzzle Fundamentals" could be prefixed with *fundamentals_* fundamentals_<sub_topic>.md
+1. In the newly created md file, define a unique "id" which should be unique among all documentation pages.
+It could use similar convention as the filename.
+Id doesn't allow spaces.
+Choose appropriate label that will appear in the sidebar for this page.
+1. Next thing to do is actually put this newly created md page under an appropriate top-level sidebar menu.
+For this, update the /website/sidebars.json file and add the *id* of the page to the list of the top-level item.

 ## Publishing